Balolokong

 Our brilliant leader's wrong.
 With no energy and the sheltering field down, our plight may be grave...

-But at least we're not IN one.
+But at least we're not in one.

 A NOTE NEXT MORNING, ON THE PLANE HOME